 Investment in science remains a priority for the Japanese

-Essential technologies for Japanese people
+Indispensable technologies for Japanese

 Below you can see some examples:

-Restaurant without waiter
+restaurant without a waiter